 Copyright © Simon Haynes, 2011

 Book one in the Hal Spacejock series

 Stay in Touch

 Hal Spacejock was hunched over the Black Gull's flight console, his face bathed in red light from the display screens.
 He was deep in thought, his expression serious, but it wasn't due to the scrolling error messages or the flashing warning lights.
-No, Hal was studying a chessboard balanced on the fake, wood-grain finish.
+No, Hal was studying a small chessboard balanced on the fake, wood-grain finish.

 "It's your turn," said the Navcom, in a neutral female voice.

 Hal eyed the full set of pieces, all of them in their starting positions.
 "I'm working on my strategy.
 You worry about your move."

 "I've already plotted the next ten games."

 Sometimes Hal felt he'd be better off playing with himself … except he'd probably lose.
 "By the way, I've organised a meeting with the finance company.
 We're getting another loan."